Have you always wanted to grow plants on top of your fish tank?

 Hydroponic Fish Tanks

-That’s everything we have to share on aquaponics fish tanks, but let us know if you have any other questions down below.
+That’s everything we have to share on aquaponics fish tanks, but let us know if you have any other questions below.

-1. I really like the look of the back to roots tank you shared first, but it’s a shame it’s only a 3 gallon tank.
+I really like the look of the back to roots tank you shared first, but it’s a shame it’s only a 3 gallon tank.
 I wish they did one in 5 or 6 gallons.

-• Yes, I know what you mean Wendy!
+Yes, I know what you mean Wendy!
 However, I think the product is meant as a small kitchen counter tank to teach kids about aquaponics, or as a bit of a novelty for us older folk.
 I don’t think they designed it for a major growing operation.
 You could also check out the ECO-Cycle Aquaponics Indoor Garden System which is not on our list above.